Pareto optimal multi-robot motion planning

 where $\gamma_p\triangleq e^{-n_p\kappa_p}$ and $b_{p}$ is defined in Lemma \ref{thm:Lemma9}. \end{lemma} \end{subsection} \end{section}

-\begin{section}{\cmb{Experiments and simulations}} \cmb{ This section presents the real-world experiments and computer simulations conducted to assess the performance of Algorithm \ref{alg:1}.
+\begin{section}{Experiments and Simulations} This section presents the experiments on an indoor multi-robot platform and computer simulations conducted to assess the performance of Algorithm \ref{alg:1}.
 The experiment environment, shown in Figure \ref{fig:realPlat}, is a four-way intersection with no signs or signals.
 Each road is $420$mm wide and consists of two lanes of same width with opposite directions.
 Three Khepera III robots of diameters $170$mm can neither sense the environment nor communicate with each other.
-A centralized computer can measure robots' locations and heading angles via Vicon system, a motion capture system, and remotely command each robot's motion via bluetooth. }
+A centralized computer can measure robots' locations and heading angles via Vicon system, a motion capture system, and remotely command each robot's motion via bluetooth.

-Each robot is modeled as a unicycle and its dynamic is given by $\dot p^x_i=v_i\cos \theta_i, \dot p^y_i=v_i\sin \theta_i$, where $x_i=(p^x_i, p^y_i)$ denotes the $i$-th robot's position and $u_i=(\theta_i, v_i)\in U_i=U_i^\theta\times U_i^v$ is its control including heading angle $\theta_i$ and \cmb{linear} speed $v_i$.
+Each robot is modeled as a unicycle and its dynamic is given by $\dot p^x_i=v_i\cos \theta_i, \dot p^y_i=v_i\sin \theta_i$, where $x_i=(p^x_i, p^y_i)$ denotes the $i$-th robot's position and $u_i=(\theta_i, v_i)\in U_i=U_i^\theta\times U_i^v$ is its control including heading angle $\theta_i$ and linear speed $v_i$.
 The goal for each robot is to pass the crossroads and arrive at its goal region without colliding with curbs or any other robot.
 The robots stop as long as they pass their respective white goal lines in Figure~\ref{fig:realPlat}.